Vivify-Ideas/style-guide/README.md

 - Run ```npm run build``` to create static site files inside of /docs/.vuepress/dist directory
 - Run ```npm run dev``` to start a local dev server on localhost:8080

+## Add new style guide pages

+- Create new md fajl in /docs directory
+- Add a sidebar link to it in /docs/.vuepress/config.js file, in themeConfig.sidebar section

 ## Deploy

 To deploy the site to Github pages, run deploy.sh bash script